akumm2k/Ideas/ideas.md

   homework points.
     Expound this idea to your supervisor. :)

+---

+## Don't do it unless it's voluntary

 - You have to suffer voluntarily.
 You have to do everything you want to do with full consent, absolutely volutarily, in order to do anything approximating something perfect.

+---

+## Reiterate.
+Look at the forest.

+- This is what people miss.
+People start to do extremely domain specific things (working in a node), that they lose track of the bigger picture (the tree or the forest).
+Take time every week to look at the forest.